dendroenydris/entity-resolution-pipeline/README.md

 4. **First Letter :** Articals with the same first letter would be in the same bucket.

-You can find the code for this part in the file named *`Matching.py.`* Each function is called `*blocking_x,` where x isthe respective blocking method.
+You can find the code for this part in the file named _`Matching.py.`_ Each function is called `*blocking_x,` where x is the respective blocking method.

 **<u>Matching</u>**